For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Possible Sources of College-Level Learning

-Some of the possible sources of prior college-level learning that could be considered for evaluation include work, non-credit courses, seminars and in-service training programs, volunteer work in the community, research, military training, among others.
+Some of the possible sources of prior college-level learning that could be considered for evaluation include work, non-credit courses, seminars and in-service training programs, volunteer work in the community, research and military training, among others.
 This list is intended to give you an idea of possible sources.
 Other sources of college-level learning are possible.

 Transcripted Credit